Winter Placement Process

 Looking for housing over winter break instead?
 See Break Housing.

-You must submit your winter placement application via the HouseCat portal by the deadline on Wednesday, December 1st at 4pm EST. You will be notified by email of your assignment in December.
+You must submit your winter placement application via the HouseCat portal by the deadline noted below.
+You will be notified by email of your assignment in December.

 |Return from leave approval form due